Council decisions and powers

 Where Council needs to act through others, the appointment is formalised through a written ‘instrument of delegation’.
 This delegates powers, duties and functions to Council officers, and in some instances, delegated committees of Council.

-Our delegation regime is outlined in Delegation Framework, Policy and Procedures.
-This document establishes the framework in which Council officers exercise their delegated powers and functions.
+The Delegation Framework, Policy and Procedures outline the framework in which Council officers exercise their delegated powers and functions.

 These instruments of delegation represent Council’s ‘register of delegations’.